Tintswalo-Anicky/Impact-Assessment/README.md

 # Impact-Assessment

-This is a repository for a java Assessment from Impact where the aim is to produce a comma delimited list of numbers and grouping the numbers into a range when they are sequential.
-Example:
+This is a repository for a java Assessment from Impact where the aim is to produce a comma delimited list of numbers and grouping the numbers into a range when they are sequential. <br />Example: <br />

-Sample Input: "1,3,6,7,8,12,13,14,15,21,22,23,24,31
+Sample Input: "1,3,6,7,8,12,13,14,15,21,22,23,24,31 <br />
-Result: "1, 3, 6-8, 12-15, 21-24, 31"
+Result: "1, 3, 6-8, 12-15, 21-24, 31" <br />
-The following classes were used:
+The following classes were used: <br />

-interface NumberRangeSummarizer : interface was given and these methods have to be implemented
+interface NumberRangeSummarizer : interface was given and these methods have to be implemented<br />
-Main: implemented NumberRangeSummarizer to produce the lists
+Main: implemented NumberRangeSummarizer to produce the lists <br />
-TestClass: class that used JUnit to test the Main class to ensure the program is working correctly The following assumptions were made:
+TestClass: class that used JUnit to test the Main class to ensure the program is working correctly <br />
+The following assumptions were made: <br />

 The input given must be numbers separated by commas and with no spaces (eg. 1,5,6,7,8) The input can consist of both negative and non-negative values